Skip Navigation

 • Coordinate and prioritize sustainability projects, in conjunction with students and classes, with environmental organizations on campus, and with the greater Northfield community.

-• Coordinate annual Stewsie Sustainability Awards
+• Coordinate the application process and select winners for the annual Stewsie Sustainability Awards

-D. Procedure
+Procedure

 The EAC will meet regularly during the term.
 These meetings will always be publicized and open to the public.
-The EAC will form subcommittees and task forces as necessary to accomplish EAC goals.
+The EAC will form subcommittees and task forces as necessary to accomplish specific EAC goals.
 Approval of an action will be decided by a majority vote of members.
-A quorum of five voting members is required for a vote to be taken.
+A quorum of five (5) voting members is required for a vote to be taken.

 The EAC chair and vice-chair will meet regularly with the Vice-President and Treasurer of the College to help facilitate and incorporate sustainability values and practices into our community.
 Furthermore, twice a year (once in the Fall and once in the Spring), the EAC chair and vice-chair will report to the President of the College, updating the President on Committee progress on the Presidents Climate Commitment.

-Among the responsibilities of the EAC are Coordination and prioritization of sustainability projects, in conjunction with students, classes, on-campus environmental organizations and the greater Northfield community, and maintaining and updating the College sustainability website.
+Among the responsibilities of the EAC are coordination and prioritization of sustainability projects, in conjunction with students, classes, on-campus environmental organizations and the greater Northfield community, and maintaining and updating the College sustainability website.

 The EAC will prepare an annual report of its activities during each academic year which will be made available on the EAC website.
 Additionally, the EAC will be responsible for reviewing the EAC charter as needed, and proposing any changes deemed necessary to appropriate governing bodies.
 Approval of substantive revisions to the charter requires a simple majority of eligible voting EAC members.

-E. Budget
+Budget

 All sustainability proposals approved by the Sustainability Revolving Fund subcommittee are subject to final approval by the EAC.
 Approval by the EAC requires consensus of the EAC chair and vice-chair, who may elect to bring SRF projects to the EAC for discussion.